 A common handheld marking tool is an automatic spring-loaded center punch.
 This hand tool is used to produce a dimple, characters, or small symbols in a workpiece made of metal, wood, or even some plastics.

 How to Use a Spring Loaded Center Punch

-A spring-loaded center punch is used by pressing the marking end against the work piece.
-A spring-loaded center punch stores energy in a spring, and as compressed it is triggered and releases the spring-stored-energy as an impulse that drives the punch into the work surface, producing the dimple, character, or symbol.
+A spring-loaded center punch is used by pressing the marking end against the workpiece.
+A spring-loaded center punch stores energy in the spring, and as compressed it is triggered and releases the spring-stored energy as an impulse that drives the punch into the work surface, producing the dimple, character, or symbol.

 The overall length of our spring-loaded center punch tool is 6” including the insert.
 The center punch can also be integrated into a pre-built fixture to make a simple pass/fail mark, machine code, or other direct part identification marking.

 Our spring-loaded center punch requires a minimum force of 25 lbs. to make a stamped mark.
 For larger characters and deeper marks, the maximum force is approximately 225 lbs.

 A spring-loaded center punch is often used to mark the center of a point to show the center of a hole when drilling for example.
 A center punch forms a dimple large enough to direct the tip of the drill to the proper location.